There should be NO website downtime when moving a website to a new host or redesigning a website.

 - effect your company’s professional reputation

-People hire me all the time to fix website problems when their website is down already.
+People hire me all the time to fix website problems when they are dealing with unplanned downtime.

-I am not talking about this type of downtime though.
-I am talking about a site being offline specifically due to the inexperience of the web developer or designer that you hired.
+Unplanned downtime when you are rebuilding a website or migrating a site is almost always due to inexperience of the web developer or designer that you hired.

 A professional web developer will never unintentionally cause your site to be down.